GOVERNOR CUOMO ANNOUNCES ROBERT MOSES AND JONES BEACH STATE PARKS NOW OPEN

 Masonry repairs along the boardwalk are also complete.
 Electrical panels were raised 10-12 feet to reduce the chance of being impacted again by flooding.

 At Robert Moses State Park, which welcomes roughly 3.5 million visitors annually, severe erosion occurred throughout the beachfront - with the most damage done on the east end of the park at Fields 4 and 5.
-There was also significant damage to the Field 5 boardwalk, electrical and utilities services and severe erosion and damage to the east side of the traffic circle at the Water Tower.
+There was also significant damage to the Field 5 boardwalk, electrical and utility services and severe erosion and damage to the east side of the traffic circle at the Water Tower.

 State Parks and the Office of General Services (OGS) coordinated the replenishment of more than 500,000 cubic yards of eroded sand that was placed on Field 4 and 5 beachfronts as a result of the adjacent State Boat Channel dredging located near the Captree Marina.
 Approximately 150,000 cubic yards of sand was placed on the beachfront at Field 4 and approximately 400,000 cubic yards of sand was placed at Field 5.
 Boardwalk repairs have been completed, using Brazilian hardwoods and design to make a more storm-resistant boardwalk.